barchart/marketdata-api-js/docs/content/subscriptions.md

 ## Level II Market Data

-A ```SubscriptionType.MarketDepth``` subscription gives a snapshot of the aggregated order book, each time the book changes.
+A ```SubscriptionType.MarketDepth``` subscription gives you a snapshot of the aggregated order book, each time the book changes.

 #### Callback